aashish-2096/aashish-2096/README.md

-### Hey there, Nice to see you !  👋
+### Hey there, Nice to see you stop by !  👋

 #
-I'm [Aashish], developer 🧑‍💻 from India.
+I'm [Aashish], problem solver 🧑‍💻 from India.
-> Improving 1% each day 📈
+> Improving 1% each day,
+> Aiming to get all my work done on automation

 - 🔭 I’m currently working as **Software Developer**
 - 🌱 I’m currently improving ... **Programming**